Todd M. Lyons

-Kenneth Genalo is a member of the Senior Executive Service and the acting deputy director of U.S. Immigration and Customs Enforcement.
-Mr. Genalo oversees ICE’s daily operations, leading over 20,000 employees—including over 6,800 criminal investigators in Homeland Security Investigations and 6,000 officers in Enforcement and Removal Operations.
-He oversees personnel assigned to more than 400 domestic and international offices and administers an annual budget greater than $8 billion.
+Madison Sheahan is a member of the Senior Executive Service and the deputy director of U.S. Immigration and Customs Enforcement.
+Ms. Sheahan oversees ICE’s day-to-day operations, leading over 20,000 employees— including over 6,800 criminal investigators in Homeland Security Investigations and 6,000 officers in Enforcement and Removal Operations.
+She oversees personnel assigned to more than 400 domestic and international offices and administers an annual budget of greater than $9 billion.

 Jon Feere